parth-ghinaiya/stock-price-prediction-with-lstm/README.md

 - Data Preprocessing: Splits the data into training and testing datasets.
 - Model Training: Trains an LSTM model on the stock data.
 - Prediction: Uses the trained model to predict future stock prices.
 - Evaluation: Compares the predicted and actual prices on a line chart.
-Calculates RMSE and accuracy of the model.
+Calculates MAE and accuracy of the model.

 ## Known Issues